-8 Reasons Why Ski School is Cool
+8 Reasons Why Ski School Is Cool

-Flight School definitely sounds adventurous (Tom Cruise in Top Gun flashed before you, admit it) and, even Culinary School sounds exotic (Anthony Bourdain definitely helped there).
+Flight School definitely sounds adventurous.
+Admit it, Tom Cruise in "Top Gun" flashed before you.
+Even Culinary School sounds exotic (Anthony Bourdain definitely helped there).
 It’s not the ski-part of it.
 We love to ski!
 It conjures images ranging from the adrenaline-seeking to the stylish (or, in Lindsey Vonn’s case, both).
-But suggest going to Ski School, and folks will look at you like you just sentenced them to three days of Driver’s Ed.
+But suggest going to ski school, and folks will look at you like you just sentenced them to three days of Driver’s Ed.
 Come on!
 Ski school is not remedial or punitive — just the opposite.
-It is designed to take you to the next level: to get you on more-challenging runs or, especially in Utah, into the powder or backcountry.
+It is designed to take you to the next level: to get you on more-challenging runs or, especially in Utah, into the powder (Read: Big Snow.
+Gotta Go.)
 Now, that sounds pretty cool.
-Here are a few things Utah locals teach and preach about ski school.
+Here are a few other reasons to get signed up:

 So many skiers and snowboarders get stuck at a certain level.
 They spend years of spring breaks heading down the same blue runs.
 They tell themselves it is because they like those runs but, often, there’s a worry that they’ll look down a particular slope and think, “It is too steep or too narrow, has too many trees or too many moguls or...Why in the world is that big rock there?”